 Double Tax Payment – Any business switching mid-year to a PEO will trigger a “wage base restart” which requires employers to pay taxes again.
 Reason being, every employer has a federal employer identification number (FEIN).
 Taxes paid under the employer’s FEIN cannot be transferred to the PEO’s FEIN.
 To avoid this issue, CPEOs are considered a “successor employer.”
 If a company switches to a CPEO mid-year (as opposed to a PEO), the taxes paid will be transferred to the CPEO’s FEIN and the wage base restart problem is eliminated.
 Another reason why MidwestHR became one of the first PEOs to be certified by the IRS.*

 Poor Customer Service – When companies have an HR crisis, they need answers fast.
 Clients don’t want to waste time in a telephone cue or explaining the issue to someone who doesn’t understand their business.
 By virtue of their large size and turnover rate, this can be an issue with larger PEOs.
 When interviewing prospective PEOs, ask who will be your designated client contact, how long they’ve been with the company and if your employees will get direct access.
 One of our core values is “Perfect 10” Level of Customer Service and clients of MidwestHR can expect direct access to a tenured, dedicated account contact.

-As a top certified PEO, MidwestHR is always looking for ways to evolve to meet clients’ needs.
+As a top Chicago PEO, MidwestHR is always looking for ways to evolve to meet clients’ needs.
 It differentiates us from other PEOs and makes our client’s and their employees’ lives easier.
 That’s a win-win in our book.
 Give us a call at 630-836-3000 to learn what is a PEO and how it can benefit your business.